wojwozniak/university/List06/task1.md

 Both sides apply first function g, then function f to each element of the list xs.
 So, they return the same list.

 So, the equation is true.

+(Proof should be done using induction - it is easily adaptible from the proof above - we just start with empty list, then single element, then n+1 elements.)